succour-xyz/config/README.md

-# config
+# Config

-A single config for all multiple projects
+A single config for all projects/monorepos/microservices

 To use these configs simple write